Aman0509/learningSystemDesign/README.md

 3-Tier is widely used and consists of the following different layers:

-- **Presentation layer**: Handles user interactions with the application.
+- **Presentation layer (client layer)**: Handles user interactions with the application.
+  - The UI/UX that users interact with.
+  - Example: A web page or mobile app.
-- **Business Logic layer**: Accepts the data from the application layer, validates it as per business logic and passes it to the data layer.
+- **Business Logic layer (application layer)**: Accepts the data from the presentation layer, validates it as per business logic and passes it to the data layer.
+  - Contains the core logic of the application.
+  - Example: A Django API processing business rules.
 - **Data Access layer**: Receives the data from the business layer and performs the necessary operation on the database.
+  - Handles database communication.
+  - Stores and retrieves data.
+  - Example: An ORM like Django ORM or SQLAlchemy communicate with DB (MySQL or PostgreSQL, etc)

 ### 2-Tier architecture